passportxyz/eas-proxy/review_aditya.md

 - `L82`: Emit event `addProvider`.
 Add zero check
 - `L90`: Emit event `createNewVersion`.
 - `L146`, `L147`: Store .length as variables as use them in the for loop to save gas

+**High**

+- `L106`: It looks like we generate 1 attestation for all the stamps.
+The fact that we have nested loops makes this function quite expensive.
+Would recommend seeing if this can be done offchain instead.
+If the goal of this function is to be consumed by other contracts, I fear it might be expensive for a protocol to make this call, fetch all the stamps and then run their computation.
+It may exceed the block limit as the project scales
+- `L167`: as opposed to hardcoding it to 256 , could we instead have a provider count variable / something else equivalent?i